Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Fey Invisibility
 Starting at 15th level, you learn the [[Greater Invisibility]] spell and you can cast it without expending a spell slot or requiring material components.
 Once you do so, you can't do it again until you finish a long rest.

-#
+# Feystride
-Starting at 18th level,
+Starting at 18th level, whenever you take the [[disengage]] action, you become invisible until the start of your next turn.